Who We Are

 OVER 90 YEARS OF SERVICE TO PODIATRIC MEDICINE AND TO THE PUBLIC

-The Illinois Podiatric Medical Association is a component of the American Podiatric Medical Association (APMA).
-Established in 1912, the American Podiatric Medical Association is the premier professional organization representing the nation’s Doctors of Podiatric Medicine.
-The APMA represents a vast majority of the estimated 15,000 podiatrists in the country.
-Within APMA’s umbrella of organizations are fifty-three component societies in the individual states and other jurisdictions, as well as twenty-two affiliated and related societies.
-APMA’s national headquarters is in Bethesda, Maryland.
+ILAPPS is a proud component of the American Podiatric Medical Association (APMA), established in 1912.
+As the premier professional organization representing the nation's Doctors of Podiatric Medicine, APMA encompasses a vast majority of the estimated 15,000 podiatrists in the country.
+Under the APMA's umbrella are fifty-three component societies in individual states and other jurisdictions, along with twenty-two affiliated and related societies.
+APMA’s national headquarters is located in Bethesda, Maryland.
+The Illinois Association of Podiatric Physicians and Surgeons, now ILAPPS, remains actively engaged in promoting podiatric medicine within this esteemed national network.

 MISSION STATEMENT